Super Bowl XLII: United Kingdom

 The BBC acquired the rights in the United Kingdom.
 The game aired live on BBC Two, carrying the NFL International feed, ending ITV Sport's coverage, which began in 2005.
 The game was also subsequently available on the BBC's on demand service, iPlayer.
 Sky Sports broadcast the game in both standard and high definition using Fox's feed and announcers.

-Internet broadcast streams
+Streaming

 Independent Phoenix television station KTVK broadcast a live video stream from a Webcam located outside of the University of Phoenix Stadium.
 The camera provided millions of Internet users from around the world a chance to peer in on pre- and post-game activities, watching thousands of spectators file into and out of the stadium on Sunday, February 3.
-The Stadium Cam broadcast from Friday, February 1 to Monday, February 4, 2008 on the station's website.
+The Stadium Cam broadcast from Friday, February 1 to Monday, February 4, 2008, on the station's website.

-NFL.com's "NFL.com/live" carried its own coverage of Super Bowl events leading up to and after the game, mostly simulcasting NFL Network.
+NFL.com carried its own coverage of Super Bowl events leading up to and after the game, mostly simulcasting NFL Network.